-In some cases your whole tree might not be the emergency and only one or two branches need to be removed.
+In some cases, your whole tree might not be an emergency and only one or two branches need to be removed.
 Maybe they have snapped on in a storm and are hanging precariously or are resting on some power lines.

 This still constitutes an emergency and you will most likely be charged more.
-For an idea on the cost to branch removal in an emergency check out our tree trimming cost guide and just double any price you see there.
+For an idea of the cost of branch removal in an emergency check out our tree trimming cost guide and just double any price you see there.

 Fallen trees are not always an emergency